-Stream Tier Designation(s): There are 2 streams designated as affected surface waters for this permit.
-Dismal Creek has a designation of Tier I. Big Branch has a designation of Tier I. The State Water Control Board's Water Quality Standards includes an antidegradation policy (9 VAC 25-260-30).
+Stream Tier Designation(s): There is 1 stream designated as an affected surface water for this permit.
+Mill Branch Sc.1 Jer has a designation of Tier I.

+The State Water Control Board's Water Quality Standards includes an antidegradation policy (9 VAC 25-260-30).
 All state surface waters are provided one of three levels of antidegradation protection.
 For Tier 1 or existing use protection, existing uses of the water body and the water quality to protect these uses must be maintained.
 Tier 2 water bodies have water quality that is better than the water quality standards.
 Significant lowering of the water quality of Tier 2 waters is not allowed without an evaluation of the economic and social impacts.
 Tier 3 water bodies are exceptional waters and are so designated by regulatory amendment.
 The antidegradation policy prohibits new or expanded discharges into exceptional waters.